 Funding to study in New Zealand

-Universities offer scholarships directly, so it's always best to visit their websites for the latest information on what options are available and what schemes you are eligible to apply for.
+Scholarships are available to international students studying for either a Masters or PhD.
+Universities may provide opportunities themselves, or you could be entitled to a government scholarship.
+Check institution websites for the latest information on what options are available and what schemes you are eligible to apply for.

 How to apply

 Individual universities set their own entry requirements, so these vary depending on what programme you choose, and of course, the institution itself.

 New Zealand does not have a centralised university application service so you'll need to apply directly to your chosen university, either by post or via an online application form.